jaimetur/PhotoMigrator/help/4-immich-photos.md

 - From version 3.0.0 onwards, the Tool supports a feature to 'Remove All Assets from Immich Photos'.
 - If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos database and will remove ALL the assets and Albums found.
 - To execute this feature, you can use the Flag: _'-irAll, --immich-remove-all-assets'_

-> [!IMPORTANT]
+  > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.

   ### Example of use:
   ```